joyceandpig/STemWin-WM/README.md

 window delete

 attention:
-in the function(_changeInfoText).when define a var which type is WM_MESSAGE,must ust var, It will be go Hardfault if define a point var.
+in the function(_changeInfoText).when define a var which type is WM_MESSAGE,must use var, It will be go Hardfault if define a point var.